-During the different stages of the menopause women experience a dramatic drop in oestrogen levels.
-Oestrogen has been shown to play an important role in maintaining strong and healthy bones, muscles, tendons as well as joints.
-In this article we’ll discuss how the drop in oestrogen during the menopause can negatively affect a woman’s musculoskeletal system and what female runners can do to get the most out of their training and prevent injuries.
+During the various stages of the menopause, women experience a dramatic drop in oestrogen levels.
+Oestrogen has been shown to play an important role in maintaining strong and healthy bones, muscles, tendons, and joints.
+In this article, we’ll discuss how the drop in oestrogen during the menopause can negatively affect a woman’s musculoskeletal system and what female runners can do to get the most out of their training and prevent injuries.

 In this article: